Edwin Chapman (biochemist)

 Edwin R. Chapman (born July 20, 1962 in Bellingham, Washington) is an American biochemist known for his work on Ca2+-triggered exocytosis.
 He currently serves as the Ricardo Miledi Professor of Neuroscience at the University of Wisconsin–Madison, where he is also an investigator of the Howard Hughes Medical Institute (HHMI).

-Life and work
+Education

-Chapman received his Ph.D. from the University of Washington in Seattle, and conducted post-doctoral studies with Reinhard Jahn at the HHMI at Yale University.
+Chapman received his Ph.D. from the University of Washington in Seattle and conducted post-doctoral studies with Reinhard Jahn at the HHMI at Yale University.

+Career

 In 1996 he became an assistant professor in the Department of Physiology (later renamed Neuroscience) at the University of Wisconsin-Madison.
 In 2005, Chapman became a full professor and an HHMI Investigator.